saferpay/jsonapi/texts/ChapterOmniChannel.md

 ## <a name="Payment_v1_OmniChannel_AcquireTransaction"></a>OmniChannel AcquireTransaction

-This function may be used to acquire an authorized transaction by providing a SixTransactionReference.
-This transaction can then be captured or canceled.
+This function may be used to acquire a POS authorized or captured transaction by providing a SixTransactionReference.
+This transaction can then be authorized, canceled, captured or refunded.

 --->>>